Crewels0Puppy/These-2-give-me-the-ick/README.md

 update 2 // 7/7/26

-I feel atp they know abt this,, POSSIBLY which is good, you should. you BOTH know what you did. -Epel
+I feel atp they know abt this,, POSSIBLY which is good, you should. you BOTH know what you did, we read over the google doc they gave. -Epel

 ---